zhouhao27/CheckBox/README.md

 # TODO:

+1. Pass initial value for @State
-1. Add event at the end, for example:
+2. Add event at the end, for example:

 ```
     CheckBox(Text("This is a checkbox")).onCheck() {

     }
 ```
-2. Wrap text in {} at the end, for example:
+3. Wrap text in {} at the end, for example:

 ```
     CheckBox() {
         Text("This is a checkbox")
     }.position(.right)
 ```